Krishna Pal Singh

-Krishna Pal Singh (10 January 1922 – 27 September 1999) was an Indian activist, politician and a former governor of Gujarat.
+Krishnapal Singh (10 January 1922 – 27 September 1999) was an Indian activist, politician and a former Governor of Gujarat from Shahdol in Baghelkhand.
 His career began in the 1940s and ended in the 1990s.

 Early life

 In high school, he organized many student agitations, demonstrations, satyagrahas, debates and conferences.
 In college, he was President of P.G.
 College Students' Union, Rewa and arranged student congresses and volunteer corps.
 He served throughout the communal riots of 1947–48 and helped Sindhi refugees in their migration.

 As a trade union leader, he served as vice president of the Madhya Pradesh unit of the All India Trade Union Congress.

 He registered with the Socialist Party in 1946 was an associate of Jaya Prakash Narayan and Ram Manohar Lohia.
 Singh was the president of the Socialist Party of Vindhya Pradesh and president of the Samyukta Socialist Party in Madhya Pradesh.